davidwhogg/AstronomyChallenges/README.md

 - combining theory-driven and data-driven models sensibly

-### Reconstruction of galaxies
+### Spatial models of galaxies

-- dynamical modeling, esp marginalization over the DF

 - stars, extinctions, HI, etc -> model of the Milky Way

 - same for other galaxies

+### Dynamical models of galaxies

+- dynamical modeling, esp marginalization over the DF

 ### Instrument calibration